clocke3/purpleCow/Solution.md

 	a.
 After the run command, you will be able to navigate to the following url: https://localhost:3000/items.

 On the localhost, you will see an empty array (two brackets).
 Now you are ready to work with purpleCow!

+Future Plans

+In the future, this API could power a lovely website with touches of HTML and CSS.
+But when it comes to near future code updates, I believe this API needs to find a way to display the updates without using a REST client to confirm half of the functions.
+It may be necessary to find a way to allow the user to input their changes from the browser itself.
+Additionally, I think it would be a good idea to be able to sort the items, such as depending on the names and the alphabet.
+Also, it would be nice to display the items on the browser outside of the JSON format.

+Assumptions

+Something to assume with utilizing purpleCow in its current state is that the user has a slight understanding of what occurs when using the REST client.
+If not, they can follow the wiki page on testing the functions.
+However, I also believe that these types of implementation can be a learning curve for some developers not used to web development.

+Implementation Challenges

+The biggest challenge of the purpleCow API currently is the need to use different endpoints for certain functions.
+For example, there are two separate functions for adding one item to the database and adding multiple.
+When coding, I came across an error saying that the functions are too similar, hence why we need to use a different endpoint.
+Hopefully in the future the HTTP POST functions can be encapsulated into one method.
+Also, currently the API uses an in memory database.
+This implementation means it's storage capabilities are limited to how much physical memory the system has.
+Also, this database only persists as long as the API is running.
+Items will be lost after the API stops.
+I would recommend connecting a third party database in order to hold that information for longer as well as not risk storage issues.
+However, for the moment this implementation is great because we are in the forefront of our project and need it for fast testing.